oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases_clones.html.markdown

 The following arguments are supported:

 * `autonomous_database_id` - (Required) The database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `clone_type` - (Optional) A filter to return only resources that match the given clone type exactly.
+* `compartment_id` - (Required) The compartment [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `display_name` - (Optional) A filter to return only resources that match the entire display name given.
+The match is not case sensitive.
+* `state` - (Optional) A filter to return only resources that match the given lifecycle state exactly.

 ## Attributes Reference

+The following attributes are exported:

+* `autonomous_databases` - The list of autonomous_databases.

+### AutonomousDatabasesClone Reference

 The following attributes are exported: